denniemok/pango-lineage-to-who-label/README.md

   <br>
   Alias mapping is the process of finding aliases of a PANGO lineage.
 This involves identifying the shorter, simplified alias that corresponds to a more complex lineage name in the PANGO system.
   <br><br>
-  For example, apping "B.1.1.529.1" to its alias "BA.1" would be considered alias mapping.
+  For example, mapping "B.1.1.529.1" to its shorter alias "BA.1" would be considered alias mapping.
   <br><br>
 </details>